FCBGP/FCBGP-experiment/draft-li-fcbgp-experiment.md

 --- abstract

-Forwarding Commitment BGP (FC-BGP) is capable of establishing a secure inter-domain system that can simultaneously authenticate AS_PATH attribute in BGP-UPDATE and validate network forwarding on the dataplane.
+Forwarding Commitment BGP (FC-BGP) enables the establishment of a secure inter-domain routing system by providing security for the path of Autonomous Systems (ASs) through which a BGP UPDATE message passes.
 In an effort to enhance the validation of FC-BGP, a prototype implementation of the FC-BGP was developed and an evaluation was conducted on the FITI high-performance IPv6 backbone network.
 This document reports on the prototype implementation and the results of the evaluation.

 --- middle